Search and Society: Reimagining Information Access for Radical Futures: Background

-It is important that we critically assess how this body of research translates to real world impact.
+It is important that we critically assess how the body of fairness and ethics research in IR translates to real world impact.
 But on this, there is little in the published literature to go on.
-It is plausible that this research has been operationalized in, or at least has influenced the designs of, popular IR systems in recent years, but organizations who build these systems have not publicly disclosed this due to concerns of safety or for competitive reasons.
+It is plausible, for example, that the research on ranking fairness has been operationalized in, or at least has influenced the designs of, popular IR systems in recent years, but institutions who build these systems have rarely publicly disclosed any information in that regard, may be to obfuscate details of system design from bad actors or for competitive reasons.
 Alternatively, it is also plausible that in fact many of these approaches have \emph{not} been operationalized, or only been operationalized in very constrained settings, because industry adoption is lagging behind research or that existing fairness research is built on abstractions and assumptions that are incompatible with real world deployment.